dit/dit/docs/stumbling.rst

 This, however, has a couple major difficulties.
 Firstly, the mutual information between two variables does not itself correspond to a random variable, as we saw in :ref:`Necessity of Common Informations` and so the analogy does not hold.
 Secondly, the inequality does not hold.
-The most simplest counterexample is the ``xor`` distribution:
+The most simple counterexample is the ``xor`` distribution:

 .. ipython::